sap-tutorials/community/tutorials/community-2024/community-2024.md

 ### Content and Interactions

 Now that you have yourself sorted, you are ready to start taking full advantage of the platform.
 There are a couple of things we recommend to start with that will help you familiarize yourself with the platform and topics.

+**Note:** If you wish to blog in SAP Community, you must take these actions.
+New members who don't join a group and participate as outlined below will be unable to blog on the site.

 Your first step whenever you come some place new is to introduce yourself.
 We just so happen to have the perfect place for that!